 You will experience rainfall regardless of the increasing altitude during this time of the year.
 The month of July also falls under the season of monsoon.
 So, you can expect partial rainfall as the environment remains fresh and lush.

 Despite the rainfall and after the dust settles, you can enjoy the view of clear skies and beautiful landscapes.
-You can experience the temperature reaching 25 °C during sunny days and -15 °C at an area above 4000 meters.
+You can experience the temperature reaching 25 °C on sunny days and -15 °C in an area above 4000 meters.

-The cloud dances around in the morning during the month of August.
-So, you can expect chances of rainfall during evening and night.
-The partial cloud moving around the mountains is an artistic view word cannot explain.
+The cloud dances around in the morning during August.
+So, you can expect chances of rainfall during the evening and night.
+The partial cloud moving around the mountains is an artistic view words cannot explain.

-The temperature rises to 6°C during the day time and drops down to around 2°C at night.
-Overall, the exotic weather and climatic conditions add spark in the view of the Everest region.
-You will also enjoy the comforts of crowd and noises in the trails during August.
+The temperature rises to 6°C during the daytime and drops down to around 2°C at night.
+Overall, the exotic weather and climatic conditions add spark to the view of the Everest region.
+You will also enjoy the comforts of crowds and noises on the trails during August.

 It is quite windy and you might have to face the windchill occasionally during the daytime.
-You will feel experience the warm, sunny and bright day during most of the time on the trekking expedition.
-So, you can witness the perfect visibility of the mountain ranges and clear atmosphere.
+You will feel experience warm, sunny and bright days most of the time on the trekking expedition.
+So, you can witness the perfect visibility of the mountain ranges and the clear atmosphere.

-The weather around the Everest region might change any given moment and cause hindrance to the trekking experience.
-So, you must prepare yourself for the trek between the months of June to August.
+The weather around the Everest region might change at any given moment and cause hindrance to the trekking experience.
+So, you must prepare yourself for the trek between June to August.
 Therefore, you must aim for the post-monsoon season between September to December as the weather is clear and free of pollution after the heavy monsoon rain.

-If you are planning your trek, do not hesitage to contact us.
+If you are planning your trek, do not hesitate to contact us.
 We will manage your trip so that you can fully enjoy your trek.